 Reviewing permissions and switching off the unnecessary ones help to make your child’s device more secure.

-With child monitoring apps, you can block Play Store to deny them the access of downloading any new app.
+With child monitoring apps, you can block the Play Store to deny them access to downloading any new app.
 And when they come for permission you can supervise and guide them while downloading new apps.

 Examine third-party account access